SaxionMechatronics/ai4rob_course/docs/reinforcement_learning/1_introduction.md

 - Cannot handle the complexity of multi-finger coordination

 **RL approach advantages:**

 - Learns robust manipulation through millions of simulated attempts
 - Develops recovery strategies for when objects slip or move unexpectedly
 - Discovers creative fingering strategies that humans might not consider
 - Handles visual ambiguity and partial observability naturally
 - Shows emergent behaviors like flipping the cube in creative ways

-**Critical success factor:** Domain randomization in simulation (varying physics parameters, visual appearance, friction coefficients, etc.) allows the learned policy to be robust enough to transfer to the real world despite the sim-to-real gap.
+**Why RL was chosen:** Domain randomization in simulation (varying physics parameters, visual appearance, friction coefficients, etc.) allows the learned policy to be robust enough to transfer to the real world despite the sim-to-real gap.
 This technique is essential for successful RL deployment in robotics.

-### Game AI: AlphaGo and Strategic Decision-Making

-While not directly a robotics application, AlphaGo's achievement in mastering Go demonstrates RL's capability to solve problems previously thought to require human intuition.
-The principles apply directly to complex robotic decision-making.

-**Why RL was essential:**
-- Search space is too large for brute-force approaches (more positions than atoms in the universe!)
-- Human expert knowledge is incomplete and biased
-- Requires long-term strategic thinking and pattern recognition
-- Optimal strategies were unknown and had to be discovered

-**What this means for robotics:**
-- RL can solve problems where the optimal solution isn't known a priori
-- Can discover strategies that exceed human expertise
-- Learns hierarchical representations and abstract concepts
-- Demonstrates that RL scales to extremely complex decision-making problems
-- Shows that RL can develop intuition-like behaviors through experience

-**Robotics connection:** Many robotic tasks require similar strategic thinking—balancing short-term actions with long-term goals, recognizing patterns in complex sensor data, and making decisions under uncertainty.
-AlphaGo's success validates RL as a framework for these challenges.

 ## When Should You Use RL for Robotics?

 RL is particularly powerful when:

-**The optimal behavior is unknown** - You know what you want to achieve, but not exactly how
+**You know what you want, but not how to achieve it** – You have a clear goal (what you want to achieve), but the best way (how to achieve it) is unknown or too complex to specify manually

 **The environment is complex or stochastic** - Too many variables to model accurately